go-acme/lego/docs/content/dns/zz_gen_cloudxns.md

 - Since: v0.5.0

-Here is an example bash command using the CloudXNS provider:
+Here is an example bash command using the CloudXNS (Deprecated) provider:

 ```bash
 CLOUDXNS_API_KEY=xxxx \